Facts and Future Plans

 What is "academic" film?

-Of the over 100,000 educational films made in North America between the early 1900s and approximately 1985, many of the best were in the subject fields of art, history, social science, literature, and science.
-These we refer to as academic film, as opposed to those made in health, safety, civics, and other non-academic educational subject areas.
+Of the more than 100,000 educational films made in North America between the early 1900s and approximately 1985, many of the most compelling were made on in the fields of art, history, social science, literature, and science.
+These we refer to as academic film, as opposed to guidance films, made in health, safety, civics, and other non-academic educational subject areas.

-Such films are rapidly being discarded by film libraries and destroyed or dispersed into private ownership, jeopardizing their accessibility to film historians and scholars, and the public at large.
+Academic films are rapidly being discarded by film libraries and destroyed or dispersed into private ownership, jeopardizing their accessibility to film historians and scholars, and the public at large.
 The Archive’s mission includes public advocacy of preserving films within libraries when possible, and accepting donations, space permitting, when not.
 In addition to the preservation of such films, the Archive actively engages in programs to gain belated recognition for the largely unrecognized men and women who made these films.
+Many of the films from our collection are available to view at our collection site at the Internet Archive.
 The AFA Manifesto explains our advocacy position.

 Research

-The Academic Film Archive of North America is the only entity specializing in the research and documentation of the classroom academic film, a genre encompassing over 100,000 titles.
+The Academic Film Archive of North America is the only entity specializing in the research and documentation of the classroom academic film, a genre encompassing more than 100,000 titles.
 The archive’s focus is on films made between 1960, in which increased federal government funding contributed millions of dollars to academic film companies, and 1985, when decreased funding and the advent of videotape brought an effective end to the 16 millimeter classroom film.
 Areas of research include individual films and series, biographical and philosophical information on filmmakers, and histories of companies specializing in making and distributing academic film.
 Our review team continually views elements in our collection and enters the information into our database.
+AFA director Geoff Alexander has written two books on the subject of academic film.

 Collections and Programs